mksolemn/facebook-group-scraper-nightmare/README.md

 ```

 jQuery must be injected into every page you navigate to.
 Lastly we select the field we want to scrape.
+Here only important part is evaluate, the rest is entirely up to you,
+keep in mind that facebook elements/wrappers may be different now and code inside evaluate function won't work.
+But have no fear, just inspect any element and get any value from it.

 ```javascript
 // FBscraper.js